Migrate from Pegasus 1.2 to Pegasus 1.5

 3result = client.analyze(

-• Set model_name to "pegasus1.5".
+• Add the optional model_name parameter and set it to "pegasus1.5".
 If you omit this parameter, the platform uses Pegasus 1.2 by default.

-• Replace the prompt string parameter with prompt_v2, a structured object.
-Set input_text to your prompt text.
-To include reference images, add media_sources.
+• Replace the prompt parameter with prompt_v_2.
+This parameter is now an object.
+Set the input_text field to your prompt text.

 Before: